On the tangent bundle and the divisor theory of a general matroid: Introduction

-Section~\ref{sec:preliminaries} fixes notation and recalls necessary facts.
-Section~\ref{sec:main result} proves that functions of the form in Proposition~\ref{prop:valuative} are valuative to extend multiple results from realizable matroids to arbitrary ones.
-Section~\ref{sec:realizable} computes the total Chern class via blowups and give another formula for $c(T_M)$.
-Section~\ref{sec:nef} develops the positivity theory, introduces the fake effective cone, and studies the Kawamata--Viehweg vanishing statement.
-Section~\ref{sec:Equations} studies the \(\beta\)-classes.
+Section~\ref{sec:preliminaries} fixes notation and recalls necessary facts regarding the geometry and combinatorics of matroids.
+Section~\ref{sec:main result} defines the tangent and Todd classes, proving that the relevant functions are valuative in order to extend multiple results from realizable matroids to arbitrary ones.
+Section~\ref{sec:realizable} computes the total Chern class via blow-ups and provides formulas for $c(T_M)$.
+Section~\ref{sec:nef} develops the positivity theory, introduces combinatorially big and nef divisors alongside the fake effective cone, and studies the Kawamata--Viehweg vanishing statement.
+Finally, Section~\ref{sec:Equations} introduces and studies the properties of the $\beta$-classes.
+Importantly, Sections~\ref{sec:nef} and~\ref{sec:Equations} are largely self-contained and can be read independently of Sections~\ref{sec:main result} and~\ref{sec:realizable}.